 Following a career as a journalist with the Financial Times and The Economist Group located in Tokyo, Hong Kong and London, Carla moved into arts management in 2010 and founded the Lumen Prize in 2012.
-Since then, she has organised and spoken at over 35 Lumen Prize shows and events globally.
-Carla lives near Brecon, Wales and is a member of Visual Arts Panel of Theatr Brycheiniog & Andrew Lamont Gallery.
+An established writer, speaker and consultant on art and technology, she has spoken at numerous panels, conferences and Lumen events around the world.

 Céline graduated with a Masters in Fine Art Digital from the University of the Arts London (Camberwell).
-As well as managing the Call for Entries, she takes care of the Lumen Prize website and marketing.
+As well as managing the competition, she is Lumen’s webmaster.

 A former Lumen Prize jury panel member, Tessa is an international contemporary art curator and writer, based in the UK, who advises Lumen on the development of its programme and curatorial approach.